loosewheel/lwcomputers/readme.txt

 Digilines Graphical Screens
 ===========================

-* This block is only available if digilines is loaded.
+* These items are only available if digilines is loaded.

 * These items are based on cheapie's digiscreen mod